tauri-apps/tauri-docs/docs/guides/features/command.md

 }
 ```

 **Option 2**: Wrap the return type in a Result.
-This one is a bit harder to implement, but works for all types.
+This one is a bit harder to implement, but should work for all types.

 If you have no return type, like in our function, use the return type `Result<(), ()>`.
 Otherwise, use the return type `Result<bool, ()>`, replacing `bool` with whatever type you wish to return.